seemoo-lab/CellGuard/README.md

 ## Structure

-The repository consists of six directories
+The repository consists of five directories
 - [AnalyzeCells](./AnalyzeCells): A Python script to evaluate datasets exported from CellGuard
 - [CaptureCellsTweak](./CaptureCellsTweak): A tweak injected into iOS collecting cells an iPhone connects to
 - [CapturePacketsTweak](./CapturePacketsTweak): A tweak injected into iOS collecting binary QMI and ARI packets